News

 Render shows the pop-up micro-factory concept (Images courtesy of AUAR)

-UK construction tech startup Automated Architecture (AUAR) is shipping two of its robotic “pop-up micro-factories” to the US in first foray into automated housebuilding in North America.
+UK construction tech startup Automated Architecture (AUAR) is shipping two of its robotic “pop-up micro-factories” to the US in its first foray into automated housebuilding in North America.

 Packed into one shipping container, each micro-factory contains a robotic arm equipped with machine vision and AI capabilities.